If you’re in a hurry, here’s the executive summary.

 How Folios Are Rendered

 First, it’s important to understand how folios are rendered.
 Any non-interactive content that appears on your page is resampled when the article is created.
-If your folio is 1024×768, all the non-interactive content on a page is compressed to a 1024×768 72-ppi image using the article’s image format setting: PNG, JPG, or PDF.
-(In v23, the PDF image format uses 108-ppi.)
+If your folio is 1024×768, all the non-interactive content on a page is compressed to a single image using the article’s image format setting: PNG, JPG, or PDF.

-Rule of Thumb 1: Use PDF image format if possible.
+Rule of Thumb: Use PDF image format if possible.
 PDF yields smaller folios.

 If your folio is 2048×1536, a 2048×1536 72-ppi background image* is rendered for each page.
 Non-interactive page items are scaled to conform to the folio size, regardless of the source documents’ size.
 For example, you could create 512×384 source documents with a 2048×1536 folio, and the content would get scaled up to the folio size.
 That offers a great opportunity to create two renditions from the same set of source files.
 But more on that later.

 * I’m oversimplifying this.
 What I said is true of JPG/PNG folios, but it’s more complicated for PDF folios.
 A JPG or PNG-format article is rasterized at 72 ppi and is the dimension of the folio.
-However, PDF-format articles for 1024 and 2048 folios have the same dimension, but have a different resolution value for the SD and HD folios.
+However, PDF-format articles for 1024 and 2048 folios have the same dimensions, but have different resolution values for the SD and HD folios.
 For pre-v23 folios, PDF articles had 72/144 resolution values.
 For v23 and later, PDF articles have 108/216 resolution values.
+But don’t create 2048×1536 PDF articles—that’s a waste.

 Overlays are handled differently than non-interactive items.
 Some overlay source files are resampled while others aren’t.
 When the article is created, certain overlay source files are uploaded to the server without any compression.
 Let’s call these “pass-through overlays.”